Problem Solving: integrated methodologies, tools and applications in Lean consulting

 Cause-and-effect diagram - Ishikawa

-A tool to represent on a visual map a given phenomenon, all possible factors influencing it and their mutual relationships.
+Tool to represent on a visual map a given phenomenon, all possible factors affecting it and their mutual relationships.

-An analysis methodology that, using a graphical tool such as a force diagram, allows the selection, from among all the proposals put forward for solving a problem, of the actions that are likely to have the greatest impact.
+Methodology of analysis that, making use of a graphical tool such as the force diagram, allows for the selection, from among all the proposals put forward for solving a problem, of the actions that are likely to have the greatest impact.
 The causes of a problem are first weighed, through a weighted voting system, and then represented on a graph in the form of arrows of length proportional to the weight given to them.
 The actions that could lead to the resolution of the problem are also represented by arrows facing those representing the causes.
 Their length is determined by the sum of the lengths of the arrows representing the causes that they succeed in solving.
-In this way, the actions that will solve the most causes, or those with the most weight, will be represented by longer arrows, and it will be easy to select among all the actions those to be perpetrated first.
+In this way the actions that will solve the most causes, or those with the most weight, will be represented by longer arrows, and it will be easy to select among all the actions those to be perpetrated first.

 Conclusions

-Problem solving is an essential skill for dealing with phases of Change Management or to solve everyday problems.
-Indeed, it is important to focus on eliminating causes even if the urgency of the situation leads one to focus on plugging the effects.
+Problem Solving is an essential skill for dealing with phases of Change Management or for solving everyday problems.
+In fact, it is important to focus on eliminating causes even if the urgency of the situation leads one to focus on plugging the effects.
 Methodologies such as PDCA and DMAIC, along with root cause analysis tools such as the Ishikawa diagram, the 5 Whys, and the Pareto diagram that enable systematic problem analysis and effective solutions.
 A structured approach can lead to concrete improvements in production processes and customer satisfaction.

 We invite you to discover the Lean Problem Solving course, organized by Bonfiglioli Consulting, to learn effective methods and techniques in this area.